Future Transfer Students

 5. I hear AUSON is getting a new building, how will this impact me?

-We are excited about our new building.
-We are planned to be in the new building fall 2017.
-Our new building will house mostly upper division courses and labs.
-Advising for pre-nursing and upper division nursing students will also be housed in the new building.
+We are excited to be in our new building.
+Our new building houses all of our upper-division courses and labs.
+Advising for pre-nursing and upper division nursing students also is housed in the new building.
 We hope to grow our program; however, it will be a gradual growth.
-More information on our new building can be found HERE .

 6. What is a mandatory orientation session?